Cacau: International career

 Although Cacau was born in Brazil, he was never called up by the Brazil national team.

 In February 2009, he became eligible to play for Germany after he acquired a German passport having lived and played in Germany for over eight years.

-On 19 May 2009, Cacau was called up by the German national team's coach Joachim Löw for their friendly matches against China and the United Arab Emirates.
+On 19 May 2009, Cacau was called up to the Germany national team's coach Joachim Löw for their friendly matches against China and the United Arab Emirates.
 He made his international debut on 29 May 2009 in Germany's 1–1 draw against China, playing 27 minutes as a substitute for Mario Gómez.
 He also appeared in Germany's 7–2 win against the UAE four days later, playing the entire second half as a substitute for Lukas Podolski and providing an assist for Mario Gómez's third and Germany's fifth goal of the match just over a minute into the second half.
-He opened his account with the German national team, scoring a brace in a 3–0 win over Malta on 13 May 2010.
+He opened his account with the Germany national team, scoring a brace in a 3–0 win over Malta on 13 May 2010.
 He scored his first International goal for Germany in the group stage of the 2010 FIFA World Cup on 13 June 2010, coming on as a substitute against Australia, and scoring in 1:52 to make it 4–0.
 He later received a yellow card for diving in the match.
 After Miroslav Klose had been sent off against Serbia, Cacau played against Ghana but could not score in the 1–0 win.
 In the third-place World Cup game, Germany faced Uruguay on 10 July.
 He started for his German side but was eventually substituted out as Germany defeated Uruguay 3–2, taking third place at the World Cup.

 Cacau remained regular for Germany in the qualifications for UEFA Euro 2012 in Poland and Ukraine.
 After making the 30-man preliminary squad, Cacau did not make Germany's 23-man Euro 2012 squad.

 Personal life

-Cacau's brother Vlademir Jeronimo Barreto, more commonly known as simply Vlademir, is also a footballer and lives in Mogi das Cruzes; he plays professionally for Paraná Clube.
+Cacau's brother Vlademir Jeronimo Barreto, more commonly known as simply Vlademir, is also a former footballer and lives in Mogi das Cruzes.

 Cacau is a committed Christian and says his faith is a big part of his life.

 Since his naturalization as a German citizen in early 2009, Cacau's nickname at VfB Stuttgart (and later also at the Germany national team) is Helmut.
 This nickname was given to him by his Swiss Stuttgart teammate at the time, Ludovic Magnin, who stated that, as a German, Cacau should also have a proper German name.

 In 2021, he featured in Schwarze Adler, a documentary detailing the experiences of Black players in German professional football.